ml-struct-bio/drgnai/README.md

-# :dragon::robot: DRGN-AI: _Ab initio_ cryo-EM reconstruction #
+# :dragon::robot: CryoDRGN-AI: _Ab initio_ cryo-EM reconstruction #

-DRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous cryo-EM reconstruction.
+CryoDRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous cryo-EM reconstruction.
 The method leverages the expressive representation capacity of neural models and implements a two-stage joint inference procedure of poses and heterogeneous conformational states to enable single-shot reconstruction of noisy, large cryo-EM datasets.

+Note: We are currently merging this standalone version of cryoDRGN-AI into the [cryodrgn](https://github.com/ml-struct-bio/cryodrgn) software package.
+Please check back for updates.

 ## Documentation ##

-The latest detailed documentation for DRGN-AI is available [on gitbook](https://ez-lab.gitbook.io/drgn-ai/), including an overview and walkthrough of DRGN-AI installation, training and analysis.
+The latest detailed documentation for CryoDRGN-AI is available [on gitbook](https://ez-lab.gitbook.io/drgn-ai/), including an overview and walkthrough of CryoDRGN-AI installation, training and analysis.
 A brief quick start is provided below.